devisscher/old_devisscher.github.io/about.md

 ---
 Welcome to my website.
 You will find a collection of notes, articles, thoughts, and projects that I have worked on.

-I'm the type of guy who loves the nitty gritty work involved in making great things happen.
+I'm the type of guy who loves the nitty gritty work involved in making good things happen.
 I love to work with others on fun projects, don't hesitate to contact me!

-When I'm not programming or outdoors cycling, skiing, camping, canoing or walking my dog you might find me hanging out with friends enjoying a few brews or sleeping.
+When I'm not programming or outdoors cycling, skiing, camping, canoing or walking my dog you might find me hanging out with friends enjoying a few brews or, sleeping.

 <div class="row">
 <div class="col-6">